 Remember, this is a prototype!
 It can be dressed up later if desired, but speed is the important thing.
 It's all about testing the design and moving on to the final version ASAP!

-In seeing all this, you may start to realise that building a Synergy horn is quite difficult!
+In seeing all this, you may start to realise that building a point source horn is quite difficult!
 Even for an experienced wood worker.
-The S3 kit will be a lot easier than this to put together.

 - Work on ports